keea19aks/Google-Advanced-Data-Analytics-professional-certificate/Automatidata Project Code/README.md

 # Project Overview: New York City Taxi and Limousine Commission

 #### Project Goal
 In this fictional scenario, the New York City Taxi and Limousine Commission (TLC) has approached the data consulting firm Automatidata to develop an app that enables TLC riders to estimate the taxi fares in advance of their ride.

-#### Background
 Since 1971, TLC has been regulating and overseeing the licensing of New York City's taxi cabs, for-hire vehicles, commuter vans, and paratransit vehicles.

 #### Scenario
 As a newly-hired data professional at Automatidata, a fictional data consulting firm whose focus is to help clients transform their unused and stored data into useful solutions, I was tasked with consulting with The New York City Taxi & Limousine Commission to develop an app that will help users (TLC riders) estimate their taxi fares before their ride